mrl-amrl/preimutils/README.md

 ## Shuffle dataset images and annotations
 One of the easiest but **the most important** point for pretraining, if you don't shuffle your images and their annotation your neural network won't get accurate result.

-This function shuffeling images and their related annotations and save in the destination directory
+This function shuffling images and their related annotations and save in the destination directory

 ### How to use in code
 ```python